 Attention Deficit Hyperactivity Disorder (ADHD) is one of the most common conditions found in children.
 Research shows that 11% of children aging from 4 to 17 years old are diagnosed with ADHD.
 It is often primarily identified in school-aged children which causes them to have problems with schoolwork and disruption in the classroom.
-If a child finds it hard to stay focus most of the time, he or she might have the inattentive type of ADHD.
+If a child finds it hard to stay focus most of the time, he or she might have inattentive ADHD.

 What Is Inattentive ADHD?